Manoj0409/flask-application/README.md

 push the image to docker hub.

 # DO this process in CI/CD flow to automate
-i'm using jenkins as ci/cd in this task created the job using declarative pipeline.
+i'm using jenkins as ci/cd in this task,created the job using declarative pipeline.